Let’s use the Average True Range Indicator or ATR:

 How to use ATR Indicator

-The ATR moves between value points – in the case of forex trading, that’s pip values, so an ATR reading of 29 translates as 29 pips.
-It’s especially helpful in picking take profit exit points for trades, although it can also be used to help identify entry points and stop loss placements as well.
+The ATR moves between value points.
+In the case of forex trading, that’s pip values so an ATR reading of 29 translates as 29 pips.
+It’s especially helpful in picking take profit exit points for trades, although it can also be used to help identify entry points and stop-loss placements as well.
+You can also read about trailing stop or hard take profit for better trading.

 Using the ATR: